Topics The 13th Annual Conference of the Regulatory Science Society of Japan" was held

 Chairperson: Dr. Hiromasa Kiyohara, Director, Review Management Department, Pharmaceuticals and Medical Devices Agency (PMDA)

-First, Mr. Yoshio Nakayama, a member of the Pharmaceutical Affairs Committee, Pharmaceutical Affairs System Subcommittee of the Pharmaceutical Manufacturers Association of Japan (PMAJ), presented the results of the "Second Survey on Regulatory Treatment of Approval Matters, Procedures for Change and GMP Compliance Study" conducted by the PMAJ and a discussion of the pharmaceutical affairs systems in Japan, the U.S. and Europe, including the differences in approval matters in the U.S., Europe, and Japan, and the differences between Japan and the U.S. and Europe in terms of medium- and low-risk changes that are not present in Japan.
-The results of the survey were presented as "Results of the Survey on the Regulatory Handling of GMP Compliance Surveillance and Consideration of the Regulatory System in Japan, the U.S., and Europe".
+First, Mr. Yoshio Nakayama, a member of the Regulatory Affairs Committee of the JPMA, presented the results of the "Second Survey on Regulatory Treatment of Approval, Change Procedures, and GMP Compliance Surveillance" conducted by the JPMA and a discussion of the pharmaceutical affairs systems in Japan, the U.S., and Europe, including the differences in approval requirements in Japan, the U.S., and Europe, and the differences between Japan and the U.S. The results of JPMA's questionnaire survey on the differences in approval items between Japan, the U.S., and Europe; the European and U.S. systems for notification of medium-risk and low-risk changes, which do not exist in Japan; and the status of implementation of GMP surveys in Japan, the U.S., and Europe were also presented.
 Based on the results of the survey, issues regarding approval items, the change procedure system, and the GMP investigation system in Japan were raised.

 Next, Prof. Osamu Hiruta of Kumamoto University of Health Sciences introduced the differences between GMP surveys in Japan, the U.S., and Europe as "the ideal form of GMP survey," noting that in Japan, GMP surveys are a requirement for marketing authorization and target product items, while in the U.S. and Europe they target quality systems at manufacturing sites.
 He also presented the challenges of the certificate of compliance system introduced in 2021 and the need for a GMP investigation system based on international harmonization.